devphobia/devphobia/README.md

-# Welcome to devphobia's profile!👹
+# Welcome to devphobia's profile! 👹
 Welcome to my profile page!
 Feel free to explore, download or share anything that you consider valuable.
 ## Who exactly am I?
 <p align="justify">
-    My name is Gabriel and I'm currently a Computer Science undergraduate at <b>UFSC - Universidade de Santa Catarina</b>.
+    My name is Gabriel and I'm currently a Computer Science undergraduate at <b>UFSC - Universidade de Santa Catarina</b>
+    and an InfoSec intern at Laboratório Bridge.
 I'm a privacy enthusiast and I aspire to be a successful cybersecurity professional.
 I've got an array of interests in information security that range from computer networks to desktop applications.
 </p>

 I'm currently studying to get the Network+ certification.